 Walking has been my preferred exercise since childhood.
-Roaming the hills and woods surrounding the farmhouse that was my family home in Western North Carolina allowed my imagination to run free.
-In all the cities and towns I have lived since I have mapped out my walking route as soon as I unpack all the boxes.
+Roaming the hills and woodlands surrounding the farmhouse that was my family home in Western North Carolina allowed my imagination to run free.
+In all the cities and towns I have lived in, I have mapped out my walking route as soon as I unpack all the boxes.

-If my shoes fit poorly or they are not the right type of shoe for oversupinating, pain and discomfort will cut my walk short every time.
-(Supination is also why I never wear ballet flats.)
-If clothes are too loose fitting or constricting, they can irritate my skin.
-The best clothing to wear includes soft, comfortable fabrics that breath and move with the body.
+If my shoes fit poorly or are not the right type of shoe for the task, pain and discomfort will cut my walk short every time.
+(Oversupination is also why I never wear ballet flats.)
+If clothes are too loose-fitting or constricting, they can irritate my skin.
+The best clothing to wear includes soft, comfortable fabrics that breathe and move with the body.
 The first time I wore workout leggings by 90 Degree by Reflex, I came home and ordered two more pairs right away.
 The range of motion and comfort was so much higher than in the jeans I had been wearing recently.
 My thought process was, “I’m just going for a walk.
 Why do I need special clothes for that?”
-The Covered Perfectly Fit and Flare tops are not intended to be workout wear, but I have found these to be extremely comfortable for walking.
-The benefits over other workout tops include hiding the tummy and the backside without making me look like I am wearing a tent and the slightly fitted bodice stays in place.
+The Covered Perfectly Fit and Flare tops are not intended to be workout wear, but I have found them extremely comfortable for walking.
+The benefits over other workout tops include hiding the tummy and the backside without making me look like I am wearing a tent, and the slightly fitted bodice stays in place.
 These tops are comfortable to wear when it’s hot and easy to layer a jacket over when needed.

 There are four basic foot shapes: the Roman Foot, the Square Foot, the Greek Foot, and the Egyptian Foot.
-Learning more about the tendencies and shape of your feet can help you make a better choice when you buy your next shoes for long walks.
+Learning more about your feet’ tendencies and shape can help you make a better choice when you buy your next shoes for long walks.
 Orthotic inserts can be worn to prevent excessive pronation or supination further.
 Here is an article about how running or walking shoes should fit.

 My Covered Perfectly top is here.
 When you buy two tops, the third is free!
 My exercise leggings are 90 Degrees by Reflex found here.
 My New Balance leather cross trainers are here.
-Referral and affiliate links in my posts may generate a small commission for Susan After 60 Inc.
+Referral and affiliate links in my posts may generate a small commission for me, at no additional cost to you.